GraphChat

 How it works

-Using GraphChat involves three key steps:
+Using GraphChat involves five key steps:

 Setting up an LLM connection

-Before using GraphChat, you must have data stored in Memgraph and you need to configure at least one LLM connection.
+Before using GraphChat, you must have data stored in Memgraph, and you need to configure at least one LLM connection.
 Each connection is defined by:

 Providers